Windows Server: History

-Windows NT Server 3.x
+Windows NT 3.x Server

 Windows NT 3.1 Advanced Server was released on July 27, 1993 as an edition of Windows NT 3.1, an operating system aimed towards business and server use.
-As with its Workstation counterpart, Windows NT 3.1 Advanced Server was a 32 bit rewrite of the Windows kernel that retained a similar use interface to Windows 3.1.
+As with its Workstation counterpart, Windows NT 3.1 Advanced Server was a 32 bit rewrite of the Windows kernel that retained a similar user interface to Windows 3.1.
 Unlike the latter, however, Windows NT 3.1 Advanced Server was a complete operating system that did not need to be run from DOS.
 Windows NT 3.1 Advanced Server, like its Workstation counterpart, featured new features such as multiuser support and preemptive multitasking.

-In 1994, Microsoft released Windows NT Server 3.5.
+In 1994, Microsoft released Windows NT 3.5 Server.
 It introduced TCP/IP and Winsock support integrated into the operating system, alongside the ability to use FTP.
 It also supported VFAT.

-In 1995, Microsoft released Windows NT Server 3.51, an update to Windows NT Server 3.5, which added NTFS compression and support for the PowerPC architecture.
+In 1995, Microsoft released Windows NT 3.51 Server, an update to Windows NT 3.5 Server, which added NTFS compression and support for the PowerPC architecture.

-Windows NT Server 4.0
+Windows NT 4.0 Server

-In 1996, Microsoft released Windows NT Server 4.0.
+In 1996, Microsoft released Windows NT 4.0 Server.
 It added the new user interface introduced in Windows 95 the previous year.
 In addition, it dropped support for the PowerPC, Alpha, and MIPS architectures.
 Microsoft updated Winsock to version 2 and IIS 2.0 and FrontPage are included.

 Windows 2000 Server

-Windows 2000 Server was released on February 17, 2000, and mainly introduced Active Directory.
+In 2000, Microsoft released Windows 2000 Server.
+It mainly introduced Active Directory.

 Windows Server 2003

-Windows Server 2003 is based on a modified version of Windows XP.
+Windows Server 2003 is based on Windows XP.
+It is the first server version to use the "Windows Server" brand name.

 Windows Server 2008 and 2008 R2

-Windows Server 2008 is based on Windows Vista SP1, while Windows Server 2008 R2 is based on Windows 7.
+Windows Server 2008 is based on Windows Vista, while Windows Server 2008 R2 is based on Windows 7.